2025 MAB Convention Agenda

 Saturday, September 13, 2025

-Debbie will get your heart going and limber you up as you start your day.
+Bring your bodies as we warm up.
+Get your heart going and limber up as you start your day.

 8:30am Welcome message